michivonah/nextjs/README.md

     });
 }
 ```

+### Form validation
+The content of a form should be validated, so a user only can submit a valid form.
+This can be done on the client side or on the server side.
+To prohibt manipulation on the client and havin in general more control the server side validation can be used.
+When the data is validated on the server before processing, a client side form validation for better UX is also okay.

 ### Revalidating data
 Next.js does cache the pages on the client side, so the app is overall faster.
 But when dynamic data is loaded and something has changed, the client has to know this, so the data can be fetched again.
 You can tell the client to revalidate his data by doing the following: